-- such time must be approved in advance in writing by the employee's immediate supervisor or the CEO before it may be used, and - the request shall include how the employee will be making up the time.
+Under the flextime policy, aAn employee may be permitted to start and end the workday at times that differ from the standard hours of operationemployee's Regular Work Schedule.
+Flextime schedules are at the discretion of management and must be approved in advance by the employee's immediate supervisor or the CEO.
 Flextime may be adjusted or rescinded if maintaining such a schedule does not meet the demands of the Authority's work.
 Flextime may be granted on a recurring basis or as a one-time event.